 You might just try to ignore it, hoping you’ll be in a position to pay the sum at another time.
 You put it off and it just gets harder and harder to pay that growing tax bill.
 Before you know it, you’re drowning in tax liability and the Internal Revenue Service (IRS) collectors are ramping up the pressure.

 Where should you look to solve your tax liability dilemma?
 How can you fix this?
 You can contact a Detroit tax lawyer.
 There are ways to resolve your tax liability, and now is the time to act—before it’s too late and you lose everything you’ve worked so hard to build.

 What Can the IRS Do?

-Legally, the IRS has many options for collecting your tax debt.
-In fact, the IRS has more options than any other debt collector.
+Legally, the IRS has many options for collecting your tax liability.
+In fact, the IRS has more options than any other liability collector.
 The following are some of the methods the IRS can use to convince you to pay your taxes:

 - Collection Letters and Phone Calls – For some, these letters and phone calls are enough to get them to pay their taxes.
 They will sell off property or find other ways to pay their bill.
 These notices can be threatening and intimidating and can lead to stress, anxiety, and fear.

 - Wage and Bank Levies – The IRS can take money right out of your paychecks and bank accounts.
 Only a fraction of your money will be left for you to buy necessities like food and clothing.
 Seeing your bank account emptied is a terrifying prospect.
 How will you pay your other bills?

 - Liens – The IRS can place liens on your property.
 A lien is a legal interest in a liabilityor’s property.
 It means the liabilityor can’t sell that property without paying off the liens on it.